HeroesToolChest/HeroesDataParser/README.md

 Usage:  [arguments] [options] [command]

 Arguments:
-  storage-path  The 'Heroes of the Storm' directory or an already extracted 'mods' directory.
+  storage-directory  The 'Heroes of the Storm' directory or an already extracted 'mods' directory.

 Options:
-  -?|-h|--help                      Show help information -v|--version                      Show version information -o|--output-directory <FILEPATH>  Sets the output directory.
+  -?|-h|--help                           Show help information -v|--version                           Show version information -o|--output-directory <DIRECTORYPATH>  Sets the output directory.
   -d|--description <VALUE>               Sets the description output type (0 - 6) - Default: 0.
   -e|--extract-data <VALUE>              Extracts data files - Default: herodata.
   -i|--extract-images <VALUE>            Extracts image files, only available using the Heroes of the Storm game directory.
   -l|--localization <LOCALE>             Sets the gamestring localization(s) - Default: enUS.
   -b|--build <NUMBER>                    Sets the override build file(s).
   -t|--threads <NUMBER>                  Limits the maximum amount of threads to use.
   --xml                                  Creates xml output.
   --json                                 Creates json output.
   --file-split                           Splits the XML and JSON file(s) into multiple files.
   --localized-text                       Extracts localized gamestrings from the XML and JSON file(s) into a text file.
   --minify                               Creates .min file(s) along with current output file(s).
   --warnings                             Displays all validation warnings.

 Commands:
-  extract         Extracts all required files from the `Heroes of the Storm` directory. image           Performs image processing. list            Displays .txt, .xml, and .json files in the local directory. localized-json  Converts a localized gamestring file created from --localized-text to a json file. quick-compare   Compares two directory contents or files and displays a list of changed files. read            Reads a .txt, .xml, or .json file and displays its contents on screen.
+  extract                Extracts all required files from the `Heroes of the Storm` directory. image                  Performs image processing. list                   Displays .txt, .xml, and .json files in the local directory. localized-json         Converts a localized gamestring file created from --localized-text to a json file. portrait-auto-extract  Auto extracts the portraits from the battle.net cache or a copied directory. portrait-cache         Obtains the portrait texture sheets from the battle.net cache. portrait-extract       Performs portrait extraction from the texture sheets. portrait-info          Provide information from the reward portrait data. quick-compare          Compares two directory contents or files and displays a list of changed files. read                   Reads a .txt, .xml, or .json file and displays its contents on screen.

 Use " [command] --help" for more information about a command.
 ```